BioSciResearch/optimus_bind_sample/README.md

 o	original program used a random forest model tried to minimize the number of features to avoid overfitting.[3]
 Later versions[4][5] got rid of machine learning altogether and used a linear sum of two terms. o	[insert advantages to bringing it back?]

+**Optimus Bind**, will handle features, such as the ability to handle small molecule binding, and an improved and more accurate scoring system.

 <details>
 <summary><b>Table of contents </b></summary>